rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 *bug fixes*

-- (24426) The STOMP adapter can fail prematurely (instead of throttling the sender) when sending large numbers of messages which exceed memory limits.
+- The STOMP adapter can fail prematurely (instead of slowing the sender) when sending large numbers of messages and exceeding the memory high watermark.
+(24426)

 Upgrading
 =========